-Layer files authored with ArcGIS Desktop have a .lyr extension, and layer files created with ArcGIS Pro have a .lyrx extension.
+Layer files authored with ArcGIS Desktop have an .lyr extension, and layer files created with ArcGIS Pro have an .lyrx extension.
 There is a notable difference.
 Older .lyr files only store a single layer or a single group layer at the root level, although a group layer can have multiple layers or group layers within it.
-Newer .lyrx files can store multiple layers and/or group layers at the root level.
-A reference to a .lyrx can now be a reference to either a single layer or a list of layers.
+Newer .lyrx files can store multiple layers and group layers at the root level.
+A reference to an .lyrx can now be a reference to either a single layer or a list of layers.

 New Map, MapFrame, and Camera objects replace the role of the data frame

-The ArcGIS Pro framework has introduced new capabilities that affect how you interact with map displays and therefore new objects are being introduced.
-These new Map, MapFrame, and Camera objects each serve a specific role and are tightly integrated with one another.
+The ArcGIS Pro framework has introduced capabilities that affect how you interact with map displays and, therefore, new objects are being introduced.
+These new Map, MapFrame, and Camera objects each serve a specific role and are integrated with one another.

-A MapFrame is a Layout element that displays the geographic information added to a Map.
-It also controls the size and positioning of itself on a layout.
-More than one MapFrame can reference the same Map.
+A MapFrame object is a Layout element that displays the geographic information added to a Map.
+It also controls the size and positioning of the map frame on a layout.
+More than one map frame can reference the same map.

-The ArcGIS Pro application integrates 2D and 3D display and therefore the Camera object is used to control both the scale and extent for 2D maps and the camera position for 3D maps in a MapFrame.
+ArcGIS Pro integrates 2D and 3D display, and the Camera object is used to control both the scale and extent of 2D maps and the camera position for 3D maps in a map frame.

 A new Layout object

 An ArcGIS Pro project supports multiple layouts.
-As a result, a new Layout object was added and layouts can be referenced by using the listLayouts method on the ArcGISProject object.
+As a result, a new Layout object was added, and layouts can be referenced using the listLayouts method on the ArcGISProject object.
 Each layout can have different page sizes and orientations.
 Similar to ArcGIS Desktop, you can get to the individual layout elements using the listElements method.
-Each of these elements has a visible property that allows you to turn off an element rather than having to move it off the page.
+Each of these elements has a visible property that allows you to turn off an element rather than moving it off the page.

 The application always refreshes when using CURRENT

-When using the CURRENT keyword in the Python window with ArcGIS Desktop, you sometimes had to call refreshActiveView to force a screen refresh.
+When you use the CURRENT keyword in the Python window with ArcGIS Desktop, you sometimes had to call refreshActiveView to force a screen refresh.
 This is no longer the case with ArcGIS Pro.
-All arcpy.mp API changes will directly update the application.
+All arcpy.mp API changes directly update ArcGIS Pro.

 Updating data sources has changed

-The methods and parameters for changing a layer or table's data source has changed significantly.
-This improved design allows for better management for database connections as well as other datasources that may be joined or related.
-For more information, refer to the Updating and Fixing Data Sources help topic.
+The methods and parameters for changing a layer's or table's data source has changed.
+The improved design allows for better management of database connections and other data sources that may be joined or related.
+For more information, see Updating and fixing data sources.